phaustin/quantecon-example/book/docs/parallelization.md

 ## Types of Parallelization

-Large textbooks have been written on different approaches to parallelization but we will keep a tight focus on what\'s most useful to us.
+Large textbooks have been written on different approaches to parallelization but we will keep a tight focus on what's most useful to us.

 We will briefly review the two main kinds of parallelization commonly